rivet-gg/plugin-colyseus-javascript/README.md

 This library will match the minor version (i.e. `MAJOR.MINOR.PATCH`) of the master branch.

-## Running Example Client
+## Running Test Client

-The example server is used for manual testing for development.
+The test server is used for manual testing for development.
 For more comprehensive examples, check out the [Colyseus examples repo](https://github.com/rivet-gg/plugin-colyseus-examples).

-Project setup:
+**Project setup**

 1. Create a game on the [Rivet Developer Dashboard](https://hub.rivet.gg/developer/dashboard)
 1. Install the [Rivet CLI](https://github.com/rivet-gg/cli)
 1. Run `rivet init --recommend` to link your game

-Running example server:
+**Running example server**

 1. Build the client: `yarn run build`
 1. Serve the client: `yarn run serve-test`
-1. Run the client example server [here](https://github.com/rivet-gg/plugin-colyseus-server)
+1. Run the test server [here](https://github.com/rivet-gg/plugin-colyseus-server)

 ## Browser Support